webprogramming260/simon-service/README.md

   ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s simon -p 3000
   ```

-  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since needs a port to assign the service to.
-Each of the following projects will require a different port.
-When you use this script to deploy your start up project make sure you use a different port so that it does not conflict with the port used for the Simon project.
-Port 4000 is suggested.
+  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs a port to assign the service to.
+Each of the Simon projects will use port 3000.
+When you use this script to deploy your start up project use port 4000 so that it does not conflict with the port used for the Simon project.

 - Update your `start up` repository README.md to record and reflect on what you learned.
 - When you have completed your version.
 Do a final push of your code and deploy to your production environment using the `deployService.sh` script.